netlore/OpenAKC/index.md

 #### Privileged access manager

-OpenAKC not only allows you to centrally manage access from either self service users or create static trust relationships, it also has features to allow "privileged access" to be managed,by rules created within OpenAKC.
+OpenAKC not only allows you to centrally manage access from either self service users or create static trust relationships, it also has features to allow "privileged access" to be managed by rules created within OpenAKC.
 Rules can simply refer to AD group membership, but also can be associated with a date/time range, as well as only permitting access on certain days, or at certain times, from certain source IPs etc.

 These rules can be manually configured, but equally could be manipulated by another system such as an approval process created with a tool like Remedy, or perhaps an internal web interface.